Methodology

 The 10 family themes

 Reports use these themes to describe patterns.
-They're continuous tendencies – not categories or types.
+They're continuous traits – not categories or types.
 There's no "right" or "wrong" end.

 Need for structure